CD3/config-makover/README.md

 set to the value of another parameter) or more complicated computations (have the value of a parameter be automatically calculated from another parameter).
 It has the following features.

   - Recursive parameter substitution.
-Configuration data is stored in a tree an parameter substitution occurs within branches of the tree.
+Configuration data is stored in a tree and parameter substitution occurs within branches of the tree.
   - Parameter calculation.
 Configuration data can be automatically calculated using Python expressions.
   - It is file format agnostic. `config-makover` does not parse configuration files.
 It relies on a "loader".